Purpose of this article

 - Under each supplier, click Add Subcategory + source ( + )

-- Select from the dropdown
+- Select the appropriate combination from the dropdown

 6. Enter emission factor values and references

-Reference
+Reference field

-Describe the contractual instrument used, e.g.:
+Describe the contractual instrument used.
+Examples:

-- “PPA 2025–2027”
+- "PPA 2025β2027"

 - "Supplier emissions declaration 2024"

-- “Green tariff – 100% EAC-backed”
+- "Green tariff β 100% EAC-backed"

-Emission factor values (kg CO₂e per kWh)
+Emission factor values (kg COβe per kWh)

 - You do not need to enter values for all years

-The supplier EF must represent the blended contractual emissions rate for all consumption.
+If a meter receives electricity from multiple sources (e.g., 60% green, 40% grey), the emission factor must represent the blended contractual emissions rate for all consumption.

 7. Link assets to an energy supplier region